The most effective and reliable panic button system available

 Monitors at the head-end display a picture of the PAL holder, profile information, as well as the location of the emergency.
 If the PAL holder moves during activation, their location updates automatically at the head-end.

-Campus Shield is the fastest most reliable way to mobilize a response to a campus emergency.
+Campus Shield is the fastest most reliable way to speed up response times to a campus emergency.